 Oluwole OG. et al, (2020), BMC Medical Genetics, 21

 Alternating hemiplegia of childhood: First South African case report and verapamil as a possible treatment option

 Van Hillegondsberg LS. and Michaelis IA., (2019), South African Medical Journal, 109, 152 - 152

 Using Eulerian video magnification to enhance detection of fasciculations in people with amyotrophic lateral sclerosis

 Van Hillegondsberg L. et al, (2017), Muscle & Nerve, 56, 1063 - 1067

 Clinical Research Fellow | DPhil Candidate

 Ludo van Hillegondsberg is a medical doctor and clinical research fellow with the Oxford Parkinson's Disease Centre (OPDC) and the Oxford-GSK Institute of Molecular and Computational Medicine (IMCM).

 Ludo attained his medical degree in 2016 at Stellenbosch University.
-During his subsequent MSc in Clinical Neurosciences at University College London he developed an interested in neurodegenerative disease and neurogenetics.
+During his subsequent MSc in Clinical Neurosciences at University College London he developed an interest in neurodegenerative disease.
 In May 2023 he joined the OPDC and IMCM as a clinical research fellow and started his DPhil in Clinical Neurosciences in September 2023.
 His current research – utilising the deeply phenotyped OPDC Discovery cohort of manifest and prodromal PD – focuses on integrating clinical data with genetic and proteomic analysis to identify candidate biomarkers and biochemical characteristics that underpin cluster assignment and disease heterogeneity.